9×25mm Mauser: C96

 Mauser C96 pistols in this caliber usually have an indentation milled into the upper surface of the magazine's follower to facilitate feeding of the straight-cased 9×25mm cartridge cases.
 The rifling in the barrel has a unique 13.8 twist.
 In addition, the flat surfaces extending around the chamber are longer, to accommodate the higher pressures of the 9×25mm cartridge.
+Maximum average pressure using transducer method as per C.I.P. datasheet is 2600 bar.
 Examples of Mauser C96s in this caliber are rare, but are still occasionally found on the private collector's market.

 In Africa, big-game hunter W.D.M.
 Bell carried a stocked C96 in 9mm Mauser Export as his personal sidearm, nicknamed "Bom-Bom".
 According to Bell, the "particularly vicious bang" of the 9mm Mauser intimidated hostile natives he encountered and "kept them dodging dust-bursts for four or five hundred yards".

 In 1940, Mauser officials proposed using the C-96 as the vehicle for an upgrade to the 9×25mm cartridge to match the ballistics of the .357 Magnum.
 The upgrade would entail increasing the velocity to 450 m/s and introducing a crimp around the mouth of the case.